Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Introduction

 \section{Introduction}

 The European Space Agency’s \Euclid mission \citep{EuclidSkyOverview} is dedicated to studying the dark Universe through a photometric and spectroscopic survey of the extragalactic sky at visible and near-infrared wavelengths.
-Successfully launched from Cape Canaveral on July 1 2023, the \Euclid satellite aims to gather data for the Euclid Wide Survey (EWS) and the Euclid Deep Survey (EDS), both described in details in \citet{Scaramella-EP1}, by means of two instruments, the Visible Camera \citep[VIS,][]{EuclidSkyVIS} and the Near-Infrared Spectrometer and Photometer \citep[NISP,][]{EuclidSkyNISP}.
+Successfully launched from Cape Canaveral on July 1 2023, the \Euclid satellite aims to gather data for the Euclid Wide Survey (EWS) and the Euclid Deep Survey (EDS), both described in detail in \citet{Scaramella-EP1}, by means of two instruments, the Visible Camera \citep[VIS,][]{EuclidSkyVIS} and the Near-Infrared Spectrometer and Photometer \citep[NISP,][]{EuclidSkyNISP}.

-To efficiently manage and process the immense volume of data generated by \Euclid, the Euclid Consortium (EC) has developed a suite of software Processing Functions (PFs) forming the \Euclid Science Ground Segment (SGS).
-Organizational Units (OUs) are responsible for developing, maintaining and validating the PFs.
-A detailed description on how the SGS processing is organized and how the OUs interact with each other is found in \citet{Q1-TP001}.
+To efficiently manage and process the immense volume of data generated by \Euclid, the Euclid Consortium (EC) has developed a suite of software processing functions (PFs) forming the \Euclid Science Ground Segment (SGS).
+Organisational units (OUs) are responsible for developing, maintaining, and validating the PFs.
+A detailed description of how the SGS processing is organised and how the OUs interact with each other is found in \citet{Q1-TP001}.

-The MER PF realises the merging of photometric information from VIS and NISP, together with information from external photometric surveys: DES \citep{Abbott2021}, CFIS \citep{Ibata2017}, Pan-STARRS \citep{Magnier2020}, WHIGS and WHISHES \citep[see][]{Aihara2017}, Rubin-LSST \citep{Ivezic2019}.
+The MER PF realises the merging of photometric information from VIS and NISP, together with information from external photometric surveys: DES \citep{Abbott2021}, CFIS \citep{Ibata2017}, Pan-STARRS \citep{Magnier2020}, WHIGS and WHISHES \citep[see][]{Aihara2017}, and, in the future, Rubin-LSST \citep{Ivezic2019}.
 The main objective of the MER PF is to provide source catalogues containing object information relevant for \Euclid's science goals.